m-dml/m-dml.github.io/seminar.md

 ## Past Topics
 ### 3. "MetNet, Convolutional-Recurrent Nets, and the Self-Attention Principle" 07.04.20
-ML@HZG seminar will be this upcoming Tuesday 7.4 at 3pm.
+Linda von Garderen presents on her work.

 We cover Google Research's recent work on weather prediction: "MetNet: A Neural Weather Model for Precipitation Forecasting," Sønderby et al., 2020, arXiv.
 [paper](https://arxiv.org/pdf/2003.12140.pdf), [blog post](https://ai.googleblog.com/2020/03/a-neural-weather-model-for-eight-hour.html)

 To understand the ML tools that went into this work, we briefly review some concepts from earlier works: